arenaxr/arena-services-docker/README.md

 ```

 * Use ```demo.sh```, ```prod.sh```, ```staging.sh``` or ```dev.sh``` depending on which configuration you want to use.
-> You might need to execute the above commands with ```sudo``` if [your user does not have permissions to access the docker service](https://docs.docker.com/engine/install/linux-postinstall/).
+> You might need to execute the above commands with ```sudo``` if [your user does not have permission to access the docker service](https://docs.docker.com/engine/install/linux-postinstall/).
 > See [utility scripts](#utility-scripts) for the description of these commands.

 ## Files/Folders Description